pisuthd/paris-blockchain-week-2024-hackathon/README.md

 We have 2 folders, the first `spl-common-scripts` collects all necessary scripts to made up a different type of tokens, while `usd-silver-surfer` is for usd stablecoin with the yield from silver.

+We have 2 folders.
+The `spl-common-scripts` folder contains scripts to test-out common spl features.
+The `usd-silver-surfer folder` specifically houses scripts related to the USD-Silver Surfer token, which functions as a USD stablecoin with yield generation derived from silver holdings.

 ```
 cd packages/usd-silver-surfer
 ```